How Much Do You Charge For A Consultation?

 Do You Provide Free Legal Advice?

 Yes - but that is a loaded question.
-I am happy to discuss your case in general terms and try to give you some limited advice, however, without knowing and studying all the facts of your specific case I can not possibly give you a full assessment.
+If you are looking to hire an attorney, I am happy to discuss your case in general terms and try to give you some limited advice.
+However, without knowing and studying all the facts of your specific case I can not possibly give you a full assessment.

 Do I Need A Lawyer?
 Can I Handle My Case Without An Attorney?